Pyrocube-Network/EconomyApi/README.md

 An economy api for Hytale based on its minecraft counterpart [Treasury](https://github.com/ArcanePlugins/Treasury)

+All credits to the original authors of the minecraft version

 ## TODO

 - [ ] v1.0.0 - Basic Economy